Posted: 11/29/2012 | November 29, 2012

 And then I left.

 We all carry the scars of the past.
-Each memory is like a weight we knowingly, or sometimes unknowingly, drag with us throughout life.
+Each memory is like a weight we knowingly, or sometimes unknowingly, drag with us through life.

 Now, before trips, instead of jumping up and down, I shut them out of my mind.
 Yes, I’m excited for Africa.
 Yes, I was super excited for Japan.
 But as the Buddha said, with no expectations come no disappointments.